jackpear/CodeChallenge/README.md

 2) The schedule on the webpage is a static size.
 Making the schedule expand and contract to fit the window size would be better.
 3) Overlapping work orders on the schedule.
 One of the work orders overlaps another one and you can see the whole thing if you hover your mouse over the visible bottom section, it would be better to make it more visible.
 4) The rendering involves using all the data entries from the Location, Technician, Order models which if the database was large would be inefficient.
 Only selecting the orders and other objects that are relevant for a specific day would be better.
+5) I think the obvious next steps of this would be the ability to POST new orders, locations and technicians and have a multiple day schedule but those weren't in the requirements